On the Statistical Complexity of Sample Amplification: Sample amplification via sufficient statistics

 \subsection{Computational issues}

 A natural computational question in Algorithm \ref{alg:sufficiency} is how to sample $\widehat{X}^{n+m} \sim P_{X^{n+m} \mid T_{n+m}} (\cdot \mid \widehat{T}_{n+m})$ in a computationally efficient way.
-With an additional mild assumption that the sufficient statistic $T$ is also complete (which easily holds in exponential families), the conditional distribution $P_{X\mid T}$ could be efficiently sampled if we could find a statistic $S = S(X)$ with the following two properties: \begin{enumerate} \item $S$ is \emph{ancillary}, i.e. $\calL(S)$ is independent of the model parameter $\theta$; \item There is a (measurable) bijection $g$ between $(T,S)$ and $X$, i.e. $X=g(T,S)$ almost surely. \end{enumerate} In fact, if such an $S$ exists, then under any $\theta\in \Theta$,
+With an additional mild assumption that the sufficient statistic $T$ is also complete (which is easy to find in exponential families), the conditional distribution $P_{X\mid T}$ could be efficiently sampled if we could find a statistic $S = S(X)$ with the following two properties: \begin{enumerate} \item $S$ is \emph{ancillary}, i.e. $\calL(S)$ is independent of the model parameter $\theta$; \item There is a (measurable) bijection $g$ between $(T,S)$ and $X$, i.e. $X=g(T,S)$ almost surely. \end{enumerate} In fact, if such an $S$ exists, then under any $\theta\in \Theta$,

 where (a) is due to the assumed bijection $g$ between $(T,S)$ and $X$, and (b) is due to a classical result of Basu \cite{basu1955statistics,basu1958statistics} that $S$ and $T$ are independent.
 Therefore, by the ancillarity of $S$, we could sample $X\sim P_{\theta_0}$ with any $\theta_0\in\Theta$ and compute the statistic $S$ from $X$, then $g(t,S)$ follows the desired conditional distribution $P_{X|T=t}$.
 An example of this procedure is illustrated below.